 Cyber insurance covers the losses relating to damage to, or loss of information from, IT systems and networks.
 Policies generally include significant assistance with and management of the incident itself, which can be essential when faced with reputational damage or regulatory enforcement.

 With numerous high-profile data breaches occurring on what seems a weekly basis, the market for cyber insurance has grown rapidly, as organisations that treat cyber security with the respect it deserves to take the relevant steps to protect themselves.
 A caveat to this is that such policies are very complicated and can reveal significant cyber insurance coverage gaps unless comprehensively reviewed.
 It is vital to ensure your business has full cyber insurance coverage across all aspects of the business to ensure security, both financially and in terms of data.

 A Gap Analysis is essentially an IT security audit.
 This analysis exposes potential weaknesses and security threats that could be exploited, allowing you to apply remediation measures thus reducing the possibility of;

 Aside from reducing cyber security risks, the Gap Analysis can also function in another aspect…reducing a business’s cyber insurance premium and ensuring more complete cyber insurance coverage.
-Cyber insurance policy premiums are tailored to an organisations specific factors such as, the specific industry, services offered, data risks, network security, privacy policies and annual revenue.
-There are also a range of industry cyber insurance experts, who typically customise a policy to an organisations specific needs and risks.
+Cyber insurance policy premiums are tailored to organisations specific factors such as the specific industry, services offered, data risks, network security, privacy policies and annual revenue.
+There is also a range of industry cyber insurance experts, who typically customise a policy to an organisation’s specific needs and risks.